Mohannedkandil/Fatura-shopping-cart/README.md

 ## Lessons Learned
-When I reieved the task, I started to learn Nodejs.
+When I reieved the task, I was not familiar with Nodejs.
+So I started to learn the basics of Nodejs and some practice with simple applications.
+Then, I did a quick warm up on VUE js (Vue CLI, Vue router basics, forms and data binding, fetching data, async code, routing)

-I have learned the following from various resources:
+I have learned the following from various resources (Nodejs):
 - Node Module System
 - Node Package Manager
 - Express basic apps
 - Building RESTful API's using Express
-- Express Advacned Concepts
+- Express Advacned Topics (Middleware, creating custom Middleware, third-party Middleware, configuration, debuging, Templating Engines, Database Integration)
 - CRUD operations using MONGODB
+- Mongo - Data Validation
+- Authentication, authorization, and Unit Testing (working on it now)